wonma/100-days-of-code/log.md

   2. SEO mindset.
 Thinking of the difference between semantic tags vs. container tags is a must.

 **Thoughts** I feel my foundation of HTML/CSS is getting stronger.

+### Day 5: October 2, Sunday

+**Today's Progress** Congratulations!
+I've completed 'HTML and CSS in Depth' by Meta course on Coursera.
+- Finished the little lemon 'home' page project.
+  1. I'm now more confident using flexbox.
+  2. I started to pay more attention to semantic markup of HTML to improve accessibility.

+**Thoughts**
+I still need to review the learning content a lot but I'm more confident that learning front-end development is valuable not only for engineers but also for UX/UI designers.

 <!--